 Explore the steep streets of this atmospheric town – stopping off to admire the railway station covered in ornate azulejos tiles – and then take a tasting tour of the Quinta do Bomfim and Quinta das Carvalhas vineyards.
 End your day on a high note with Portuguese celebrity chef Rui Paula’s creative cuisine at DOC, a gourmet restaurant with spectacular views over the Douro.

 For more of the Douro’s age-old vineyards, take a two-hour trip in a traditional wooden rabelo cargo boat with local company Magnifico Douro.

-Perched on a lofty plateau in Madeira’ peaceful southwest corner, the tranquil village of Prazeres overlooks fish-filled rivers, gorgeous green valley and the wild Atlantic.
+Perched on a lofty plateau in Madeira’s peaceful southwest corner, the tranquil village of Prazeres overlooks fish-filled rivers, a gorgeous green valley and the wild Atlantic.

 A magnet for hikers, Prazeres has plenty of cool walking trails but the pick of the crop has to be the gloriously scenic coastal path that winds down to the mountain-flanked fishing hamlet of Paúl do Mar.

 Sign up and save on your next holiday

 Be a savvy traveller and get top deals to your inbox, expert travel advice and the chance to win holidays